edap/edap.github.com/_posts/2013-12-01-getting-started-with-scala.md

 tags: [scala]
 ---
 {% include JB/setup %}
-A collegue of mine told me about Scala "a functional programming language with some OOP features, has to be compiled and run on the JVM".
+A collegue of mine told me about Scala "a functional programming language with OOP features, has to be compiled and run on the JVM".
 I've never tried it before, but i was curious.

 ### Installation
 This installation instructions works in all debian based distros.
 Download scala form [here](http://www.scala-lang.org/download)